-Single Despard, Double Despard, Triple Despard are all different than the Duplex openings, as they are much smaller. and different shapes, so be careful when ordering.
+Single Despard, Double Despard, and Triple Despard are all different than the Duplex openings, as they are much smaller. and different shapes, so be careful when ordering.
 These are not OC, or DR1 (in wood) This is a Despard Switch

 This is a Despard housing that goes in the back of the switch plate and holds all the Despard switches.
 Available in one gang (one switch) two gangs (two switches) or 3 gangs (three switches)

-These were very popular in the 1940s to about 1980 when the rooms may have been very small and you could have three light switches in the same space as single light switch plates or single outlet covers.
+These were very popular from the 1940s to about 1980 when the rooms may have been very small and you could have three light switches in the same space as single light switch plates or single outlet covers.
 These can also, be used for electrical plugs as well as switches, and the switches always